classBabacar/minesweeper/readme.md

 1. If a player clicks a cell, prevent them from setting it as a flag.
 (9/5/2024)
 2. If a player sets a cell to a flag, prevent them from clicking it to expand it, until it's unflagged.
 (9/5/2024)
 3. It's not a bug fix per se, but if you flag a mine at some point in the game and hit a mine to lose the game, show the player positions they flagged correctly.
 (9/30/2024)
+4. After the game is won/lost, a player can keep clicking the board and the HTML button would stack infinitely.
+(10/10/2024)

 ## Game Considerations